Quick Search:

 Google Photos

 However, it’s not secure enough to store your precious pictures and videos in only one place.
 And sometimes Google Photos doesn’t work well.
-For example, many users have encountered the problems like “Google Photos not syncing”, “Google Photos lost photos”, etc. Thus, it’s suggested to backup your Google Photos to hard drive, such as external hard drive or your local hard drive for:
+For example, many users have encountered the problems like “Google Photos not syncing”, “Google Photos lost photos”, etc. Thus, it’s suggested to download or transfer Google Photos to hard drive, such as external hard drive or your local hard drive for:

-How to Backup Google Photos to Hard Drive
+How to Download and Move Google Photos to Hard Drive?

 If you only have a few photos and videos on Google Photos to backup, you can directly go to your Google Photos on the web, and download the images and/or videos to your local computer.
 Then you can choose to move the data to any type of the hard drive by dragging and dropping.